ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/Docker.md

 ###  Environment Variables

 ACME supports the use of environment variables in the configuration settings.
-This is useful when running the CSE in a Docker container, where the configuration settings can be set via [environment variables](../setup/Configuration-introduction.md#environment-variables).
+This is useful when running the CSE in a Docker container, where the configuration settings can be set via [environment variables](../setup/Configuration-introduction.md#environment-variables) or a [.env file](../setup/Configuration-introduction.md#env-file-support).

 One example is to provide the Docker host's IP address to the CSE as the *cseHost* configuration settings.